 Critics carp that most of the music in the contemporary/smooth jazz genre is safe, bloodless and generic; and too often the artists accommodate the stereotype by playing it safe by churning out bloodless and generic product.
 Still, there are bold innovators in every genre of music, and Chuck Loeb most definitely qualifies.

 Any jazz aficionado who thinks there is no imagination or originality to be found in contemporary music should pay attention to the sublime grace of the last four tracks on Between 2 Worlds

 .
 This transcendent album is easily one of the unparalleled and superior albums of 2009 that provides new rewards with every repeated play.

-Track Listing: Let’s Go; Hiram; Mittens; Between 2 Worlds; Oh No You Didn’t; Let’s Play; So Tinha De Que Ser Com Voce; The Great Hall; Mean Old Man; 360; Early Turns To Late.
+Track Listing: Let’s Go; Hiram; Mittens; Between 2 Worlds; Oh No You Didn’t; Let’s Play; So Tinha De Que Ser Com Voce; The Great Hall; Mean Old Man; 360; Early Turns to Late.

-Personnel: Chuck Loeb: guitar; Carmen Cuesta: vocals (2, 4, 7); Lizzy Loeb: vocals (5); Eric Marienthal: saxophones, flutes; Till Bronner: trumpet (3); Nathan Eklund: trumpet, trombone (1); Brian Culbertson: trombone (1); Pat Bergeson: harmonica (11); Will Lee: bass (1, 3, 5), fretless melody (2); Gerald Veasley: bass (2, 6); Dieter Ilg: bass (8-11), Dave Weckl: drums (1-3, 5-7); Wolfgang Haffner: drums (4, 8-11); Bashiri Johnson: percussion (1-3); David Charles: percussion (5, 7, 10, 11).
+Personnel: Chuck Loeb: guitar; Carmen Cuesta: vocals (2, 4, 7); Lizzy Loeb: vocals (5); Eric Marienthal: saxophones, flute; Till Bronner: trumpet (3); Nathan Eklund: trumpet (1), trombone (1); Brian Culbertson: trombone solo (1); Pat Bergeson: harmonica (11); Will Lee: bass (1, 3, 5), fretless bass melody (2); Gerald Veasley: bass (2, 6); Dieter Ilg: bass (8-11); Dave Weckl: drums (1-3, 5-7); Wolfgang Haffner: drums (4, 8-11); Bashiri Johnson: percussion (1-3); David Charles: percussion (5, 7, 10, 11).